sfigg/commercialization-public/docset/customize/mdm/enterprisedataprotection-csp.md

 <a href="" id="settings-allowuserdecryption"></a>**Settings/AllowUserDecryption**
 <p style="margin-left: 20px">Allows the user to decrypt files.
 If this is set to 0 (Not Allowed), then the user will not be able to remove protection from enterprise content through the operating system or the application user experiences.

+> [!Important]
+> Starting in Windows 10, version 1703, AllowUserDecryption is no longer supported.

 <p style="margin-left: 20px">The following list shows the supported values: